Student Visa

 Visa nationals only

-You can apply for a Standard Visitor Visa up to three months before you plan to arrive in the UK.
+You can apply for a Standard Visitor Visa up to 3 months before you plan to arrive in the UK.

-Processing time is approximately 3 weeks after submitting an application.
+The processing time is approximately 3 weeks after submitting your application.

 SUPPORTING DOCUMENTS